This site requires a more recent version of Adobe Flash Player to function properly.

 Input inflation and pressure on margins

 The company-wide EBITDA margins for Kimberly-Clark fell from 20.9% in 2010 to 19.4% in 2011, despite a 2-3% increase in selling prices and $265 million in cost savings.
 This was due to high input commodity inflation which increased input costs by $580 million.
 Nonetheless, input costs moderated over the second half of 2011 which helped second half gross margins improve by 1% compared to the first half of the year.
 This was the result of higher prices.
-In 2012, the EBITDA margins remained relatively flat at 18.9%.
-The company has a full-year outlook of $150-$250 million in cost inflation for 2013.
+In 2012, the EBITDA margins remained relatively flat at 19.5%.
+In 2013, margins increased to 21.5% due to cost savings and higher D&A in the year.
+The company has a full-year outlook of $150-$250 million in cost inflation for 2014.
 We expect the trend of moderation in input costs to continue

 New product launches and increased spending on marketing